himynameisartem/WeatherApp/README.md

 ## Dependencies

+    The application does not use any third-party libraries.
-    WeatherApp has no external dependencies.
-All the code is written in Swift and uses iOS standard libraries.
+    Everything is implemented in Swift using standard iOS frameworks:

+        •    Foundation

+        •    UIKit

+        •    CoreLocation

 ## Usage

-    Upon launching the app, the user will be prompted to grant access to their location to fetch up-to-date weather data.
-After obtaining permission, the app will display the current weather based on the user's location.
-    You can also use the app to view the weather in other locations by entering a city name or coordinates into the respective field and tapping the "Get Weather" button.
-The app will perform a network request, retrieve weather data, and update the user interface using the MVVM pattern.
+        •    On first launch, the app will request access to your location

+        •    Once granted, it will display the current weather for your area

+        •    You can also manually enter a city name to fetch weather data for that location

+    The UI updates automatically upon receiving data, thanks to the MVVM pattern.

 ## Contact